JulioAmaral007/ToDo-app/README.md

 # To Do List App - With React Native
 A simple to-do list app.
-The development process is available on my YouTube channel.
-If you want to watch [click here](https://www.youtube.com/watch?v=UgNCM6sSLT8&list=PLC2TtO9GyLvQ76WzYA2vnh3FocgQVyggj).
-(Only in Turkish)

 ## Features

 - You can add as many tasks as you want.
-The application can check whether the same task has been added.
-- You can complete the task by simply long tapping on the task cards.
-The design will change accordingly.
-You can also long tap the completed task to delete it from the list.
+- You can complete the task by simply touching the little ball to the left of the task.
-- The community-developed [React Native Modal](https://github.com/react-native-modal/react-native-modal) package is used for the task insertion window.

 ## Real Android Device ScreenShots